cullenmcdermott/cloud-native-stack/README.md

 # Cloud Native Stack

-Cloud Native Stack (CNS) provides tooling and comprehensive documentation to help you deploy, validate, and operate optimized AI workloads in your GPU-accelerated Kubernetes clusters.
-The project includes:
+Cloud Native Stack (CNS) provides tooling and comprehensive documentation to help you deploy, validate, and operate optimized AI workloads in your GPU-accelerated Kubernetes clusters:

 - **Documentation** – Installation guides, playbooks, optimizations, and troubleshooting for GPU infrastructure
-- **`eidos` CLI** – Command-line tool for system snapshots and recipe generation
+- **`eidos` CLI** – Command-line tool for system snapshots and CNS recipe generation
-- **Eidos Agent** – Kubernetes job for automated cluster configuration and optimization
+- **Eidos Agent** – Kubernetes job for automated cluster configuration and optimization using NCS recipes

 ## Quick Start

 ### Install the `eidos` CLI

-The `eidos` CLI are built with each release.
 You can find the latest release [here](https://github.com/mchmarny/cloud-native-stack/releases/latest).
-Download and install the latest version:
+You can install the latest version manually from the [releases section of the repo](https://github.com/mchmarny/cloud-native-stack/releases/latest) or using provided script:

 ```shell
 curl -sfL https://raw.githubusercontent.com/mchmarny/cloud-native-stack/refs/heads/main/installer | bash -s --